SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 21. The "PEM formatted" field should be checked.
 22. Save and close the settings.
 23. Select the edited profile and click connect.
-24. You should be succesfully connected and the buttons "Disconnect", "Publish" and "Subscribe" should be now active.
+24. You should be succesfully connected and the buttons "Disconnect", "Publish" and "Subscribe" should be active now.
 This means that your connection with the certificates work correctly.

 The connection settings should look like this: